 Everyone began pouring out of the stands to go meet the team on the field as they were presented with the Cup.
 Hermione fell back, her heart feeling too heavy to pretend with the rest of them.
 This signaled the end of the contract as they had agreed upon it.
 It felt anticlimactic and mostly it just felt sad.
 This time tomorrow everyone would be hearing that she and Dean had broken up, and even though it had all been fake, there was still a lump in her throat.

-The common room celebration was chaotic and loud.
+The common room party that night was chaotic and loud.
 There were red and gold streamers hanging from the ceiling and matching lanterns enchanted to float throughout the room.
 A student had passed out some contraband Weasleys’ Wizards Wheezes Party Poppers that released not only confetti, but metallic smoke that dissipated into floating glitter.
 Hermione’s inner prefect told her she should reinstate order in the common room and confiscate the smuggled firewhisky she knew Cormac had brought in, but she fought against this urge, wanting everyone to enjoy themselves, even if she herself didn’t feel festive.